molmod/psiflow/docs/data.md

 ```

 All features in psiflow are fully compatible with either nonperiodic (molecular) or 3D periodic systems with arbitrary unit cells (i.e. general triclinic).
-However, for efficiency reasons, i-PI (along with OpenMM, GROMACS, and a bunch of other packages) typically require that atomic geometries are represented in their *canonical* orientation.
+For periodic systems in particular, it is common to require that atomic geometries are represented in their *canonical* orientation.
-In the canonical orientation, the cell vectors are aligned with the X, Y, and Z axes as much as possible.
+In this (unique) orientation, cell vectors are aligned with the X, Y, and Z axes as much as possible, with the convention that the X-axis is aligned with the first cell vector, the Y-axis is oriented such that the second cell vector lies in the XY-plane.
 In addition, box vectors are added and subtracted in order to make the cell as orthorhombic as possible.
+When the cell vectors are represented as the rows of a 3-by-3 matrix, then the canonical orientation ensures
+that this matrix is _lower-triangular_.
-Note that the relative orientation of atoms with respect to each other as well as the volume of the unit cell remain exactly the same, so this transformation does not affect the physical behavior of the system in any way.
+Note that this transformation changes nothing about the physical behavior of the system
-Since psiflow relies on i-PI for sampling, we adhere to the same convention.
+whatsoever; interatomic distances or unit cell volume remain exactly the same.

 ```py
 geometry = Geometry.from_data(